stylus/stylus/operators.md

        padding add(1,'5')[1]
        // => padding: "a and b must be units";

- A more complex example, invoking the `error()` built-in function with the error message returned, when the ident (the first value) equals `error`.
+ Here's a more complex example.
+Now we're invoking the built-in `error()` function with the return error message, whenever the ident (the first value) equals `error`.

      if (val = add(1,'5'))[0] == error